bharatari/swyft-epsilon/SwyftOnline/README.md

 The `render-decimal` and `render-decimal-simple` helpers aid in rendering decimal values properly.
 This is especilally useful when rendering prices, so that a value of 2.3 will appear as 2.30.
 ###Text Capitalization
 The `capitalize-letters` helper calls `toUpperCase()` on string values to capitalizate them.
 This can be done with the CSS `text-transform` property as well.
+###Dynamic Property
+The `dynamic-property` allows for dynamic properties to be rendered into Ember templates.
+The helper also supports nested object properties as well.
+Usage:
+`{{dynamic-property object propertyName}}`
 ##Utilities
 SwyftOnline provides utility helpers for different parts of the application.
+##Notes
+###Time Zones
+Swyft Online automatically converts dates to EST time using Moment.js because Swyft only operates in the New England region.
+This also ensures that dates and times appear normally to our administrators when they are not in the New England region.
 #License
 SwyftOnline is currently a closed-source project property of Swyft Web Services and Bharat Arimilli.